schollz/gojot/README.md

 ## SDEES is for Distributed Editing of Encrypted Stuff

 Ok.
-But, really, `sdees` is just a fancy wrapper for `git` and `vim`/`nano`/`emacs` that allows you to make time-stamped entries to an encrypted document (like a notebook or journal) while keeping the entire document synchronized remotely.
+But, really, `sdees` is just a fancy wrapper for `git` and `vim`/`nano`/`emacs` that allows you to make entries to an encrypted document (like a notebook or journal) while keeping the entire document synchronized.

 This program grew out of constant utilization of `gpg`, `rsync`, and `vim`/`nano`/`emacs`.
 Before `sdees` I had to do this: